 These national skill standards were developed by the Manufacturing Skill Standards Council (MSSC).
 The MSSC is a national industry group that is highly recognized by its constituent industry.
 It employs two volunteer National Expert Panels, which include subject matter experts representing all sectors of manufacturing, educators, and a broad cross-section of national and international companies.
-The panels review the skill standards annually to ensure that they are up to date with current industry practices and new technology.
+The panels review the skill standards biennially to ensure that they are up to date with current industry practices and new technology.

 The previously recognized manufacturing skill standards, which featured six discrete specialty areas, were consolidated into four critical work function modules in the Manufacturing Production skill standards: safety; quality practices & measurement; manufacturing processes & production; maintenance awareness; and green production.
 The consolidation eliminates a high level of internal duplication that existed in the original set of skill standards recognized in 2006.